MiladJoodi/Coursera_News_App/README.md

   \
   <br />
-This project contains a fully responsive navbar and a inspiring mobile menu.
+This project features a fully responsive navigation bar and an innovative mobile menu.

-I used soothing colors.
-For authentication I used Clerk, it help me to implement the user login feature in a very professional way.
-It was fantastic. 👏
+The color scheme chosen is calming.
+For user authentication, Clerk was utilized, enabling the implementation of the user login functionality in a highly professional manner, which proved to be excellent. 👏

- I used 'Api Routes' in this project.
-The main page posts are loaded from a MongoDB database and I connected to it using Mongoose.
-After login with Email and verify code or google account and github you can create a new post in home page. 💪
+ 'Api Routes' were incorporated into this project.
+The primary page's posts are retrieved from a MongoDB database accessed through Mongoose.

+Following authentication via email and verification code, or Google and GitHub accounts, users can create new posts on the homepage.💪

-Please read the source.
-The demo version is not yet complete.
+Kindly refer to the source for further information.
+Please note that the demo version is not yet fully developed.
+Your attention to this matter is greatly appreciated. 🙏
-Thank you very much. 🙏

 ![](https://s31.picofile.com/file/8473935434/screencapture_localhost_3000_2024_03_30_13_41_35.png)